secretstartups/handbook/content/handbook/support/readiness/operations/docs/zendesk/agent_workspace.md

 them via slash commands now.
 It will use what is being typed to filter through the macros on the Zendesk instance (you can use the arrow keys to navigate through this menu).
-To apply the macro in this way, you can either click the macro that appears or hit the enter key when hightlighted on the macro in question.
+To apply the macro in this way, you can either click the macro that appears or hit the enter key when highlighted on the macro in question.

 ![Using macros in agent workspace](/handbook/support/readiness/operations/images/agent_workspace_macros.gif)